franhancock/Complexity-science-in-dFC/DEMO_COMPLEXITY_PHASE/README.md

 CP_FullPipeLine.m will

-%% 1 parcellate the data
+%% 1 parcellate the data (We have performed this for 20 HCPU100 subjects in 4 runs)
 % Parcellate

 %% 2 compute the leading eigenvectors